-For the period ended September 30, 2023, the Company incurred \$75,000 in expenses related to the Hydrogen projects.
+For the period ended December 31, 2023, the Company incurred about \$350,000 in expenses related to the advancement of hydrogen niche.
+However, it is important to note that these expenses will be eligible for the research tax credit in France.